 Crop Stasis

 Normally, ingested food moves from the crop through the thoracic esophagus, to the first stomach, called the proventriculus.
 From there, it moves to the second stomach, the ventriculus, then through the intestines.
 Movement of food through the entire gastrointestinal tract is controlled by highly coordinated waves of contractions, called peristalsis.
-Disruption of peristalsis can prevent food from moving through the intestinal tract.
+Disruption of peristalsis prevents food from moving through the intestinal tract, causing food to back up into the crop.
+Crop stasis is similar to a clogged drain, where the sink fills up with water.
+Just as the problem is not the sink, but the drain, most cases of crop stasis is caused by disease in the lower intestinal tract, not the crop itself.

 Obstruction of the intestinal tract at any point can also prevent food from moving.
-If the bird continues to eat (or is force fed) in the face of gastrointestinal tract obstruction or stasis, food will eventually back up into the crop.
+If the bird continues to eat (or is force fed) in the face of gastrointestinal tract obstruction or disruption of peristalsis, food will eventually back up into the crop.

 There are many causes of crop stasis.
 A few of the most common include:

-Neonatal birds that are being hand-fed a feeding formula may develop crop stasis due to improper temperature of the formula (too hot or too cold), improper consistency of the formula (too thick or thin), or environmental problems, such as a cold temperature or low humidity.
-Consult the instructions on the commercial hand-rearing formula to for proper heating and mixing instructions.
-Be sure that the environmental humidity remains between 55 percent and 75 percent, with temperatures appropriate to the age of the chicks.
-If feeding practices and environmental concerns are correct and the crop is still not emptying at a normal rate, seek veterinary attention.
-Crop stasis in adult birds should be evaluated by a veterinarian.
+Baby birds that are being hand-fed a feeding formula may develop crop stasis due to improper temperature of the formula (too hot or too cold), improper consistency of the formula (too thick or thin), or environmental problems, such as a cold temperature or low humidity.

 What to Watch For